vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/OmniaCluster/BuildingCluster/Authentication.rst

 Configuring FreeIPA/OpenLDAP security
 ______________________________________

-.. note:: Omnia supports OpenLDAP configuration on Ubuntu, RHEL, and Rocky Linux.

-.. note:: FreeIPA configuration is not supported on Ubuntu.

 **Prerequisites**

 * To set up FreeIPA, ensure that the following entry is present in the ``input/software_config.json``: ::